Example of mantras and popular mantra types

 Buddhist mantras are some of the oldest, most intense, and yet most enlightening chants in the world.

-They carry the gentle wisdom of Buddhist teachings and bring healing and peace to the lives of those who chant as well as those who meditate.
+They carry the gentle wisdom of Buddhist teachings and of those who chant as well as those who meditate.

 The beauty of Buddhist chants is that they are often short, but contain tremendous potential for spiritual transformation in the fewest of syllables.
 Chanting and mantra meditation are an important part of the zen, minimalist way of life prescribes in the Buddhist culture.